- What is my quota and how can I get it increased?

 Disk quota is regularly increased.
 Disk quota can be increased in special cases.
 Request more disk quota by visiting the ECS main office, 1256 SC.

 I'm over quota but I need the files still on my account.
 How can I keep them and get under quota?

 Read about Reducing Disk Usage.
-You can save files you need occasionally but not daily to some removable storage device like a CD, DVD, or flash drive.
+You can save files you need occasionally but not daily to some removable storage device like a flash drive or a portable hard drive.

 If you need more help getting under quota, talk to the consultant at the Engineering Help Desk, 1253 SC, 319-335-5055.